-For coverage purposes on salary multiple plans, your Base Annual Earnings are rounded up to the next \$1,000 then multiplied by the selected salary multiplier chosen for the plan amount (1x, 2x, 3x salary, etc.)

-For example, if your annual base salary is \$44,200 and you have 2 x Basic Life plan, the salary would be rounded up to \$45,000 and your Basic Life benefit would be \$90,000 of Basic Life and \$90,000 of Basic AD&D.
+To determine your coverage under a salary multiple plan, your Base Annual Earnings are rounded up to the next \$1,000 and the result is multiplied by the Plan's selected salary multiplier (e.g., 1x, 2x, or 3x salary).
+For example, if your annual base salary is \$44,200 and your Plan provides 2x Basic Life Insurance, then your salary would be rounded up to \$45,000 and your benefit would be \$90,000 of Basic Life and \$90,000 of Basic AD&D.

-In the event of your death, your Beneficiary receives a benefit that is a multiple of your actual Base Annual Earnings in effect at the time of your death.
+In the event of your death, your Beneficiary receives a benefit equal to a multiple of your actual Base Annual Earnings in effect at the time of your death.
+If the benefit amount payable to your Beneficiary is \$5,000 or more, MetLife will pay the claim by establishing a Total Control Account (TCA), which is a settlement method used to pay claims in full.

-If the benefit amount payable to your Beneficiary is \$5,000 or more, the claim will be paid by MetLife's establishment of a Total Control Account (TCA).
-The TCA is a settlement method used to pay claims in full.
-MetLife establishes an interest-bearing account that provides your Beneficiary with immediate access to the entire amount of the insurance proceeds.
-MetLife pays interest on the balance in the TCA from the date the TCA is established and the account provides for a guaranteed minimum rate.
-Your Beneficiary can access the TCA balance at any time without charge or penalty by Writing drafts from the TCA in amounts of \$250 or more.
-In addition, your Beneficiary may withdraw the entire amount of the benefit payment immediately from the TCA if desired.
-Please note that the TCA is not a bank account and is not a checking, savings or money market account."
+MetLife establishes an interest-bearing account from which your Beneficiary may immediately access the entire amount of the insurance proceeds.
+MetLife pays interest on the balance in the TCA at a guaranteed minimum rate starting on the date the TCA is established.
+Thereafter, your Beneficiary can access the TCA balance at any time without charge or penalty by Writing drafts from the TCA for \$250 or more or by withdrawing the entire benefit immediately from the TCA, if desired.
+Note that the TCA is not a bank account and is not a checking, savings, or money market account.